FilippoBovo/production-data-science/tutorial/c-refactor/README.md

 3. Compare the processed input dataset and expected output dataset

 In predictive modelling, the situation is similar if we take the model predictions as output and, if random processes are involved, we fix the random seed.
 However, if we would like to improve the model along the way, we must allow for the output to change, meaning that, instead of testing the exact output, we *test properties* of the output.
+This kind of testing is analogous to the [validation testing](https://en.wikipedia.org/wiki/Software_verification_and_validation) in software development, where tests check that systems meet some requirements.
+In our example, we may require that the logistic regression model performs _at least_ as well as the majority vote classifier.
+Note that to run this validation test we need to store some data.
+For this example, we choose the entire dataset, as it is small.
+For large datasets, you can store a smaller sample to use just for validation.
+Moreover, because this validation data is used only for tests, we store it in a folder called [`validation_data`](titanic/titanic/tests/validation_data) in the [`tests`](titanic/titanic/tests) folder.

-For this purpose, there are some useful testing tools for Python:
+ If more extensive validation tools are required, there are some useful testing tools for Python:

 - [Hypothesis](https://hypothesis.readthedocs.io) — A package to create unit tests which are simpler to write and more powerful when run, finding edge cases in your code you wouldn’t have thought to look for
 - [Engarde](http://engarde.readthedocs.io/) — A package for defensive data analysis
+- [TDDA](http://tdda.readthedocs.io/en/latest/) — A package for test-driven data analysis
 - [Faker](https://faker.readthedocs.io) — A package to generate fake data
 - [Feature Forge](https://feature-forge.readthedocs.io) — A package that provides some help with the boilerplate of defining features and help you testing them